-The Anthropology Department sponsors the Davidson Program in Cape Coast, Ghana, that provides students with the opportunity to learn about the social, historical, and political aspects of West African societies.
+The Anthropology Department sponsors the Davidson in Ghana Summer Program, which provides students with the opportunity to learn about the social, historical, and political aspects of West African societies.

 Archaeological fieldwork is ongoing in Yucatan, Mexico, as are studies of contemporary Chinese society.
 In addition, students may participate in Davidson-sponsored study abroad programs in India, South America, Cyprus, and Europe.

-During the Summer in Ghana Program, students reside and take classes in Cape Coast, a major city rich with commercial, educational, and cultural activities.
+The Summer in Ghana Program is located in Kumasi, the capital of the Ashanti Region and one of the largest metropolitan cities in Ghana.
 As one of Africa's most beautiful and progressive countries, Ghana is a democracy with a multiparty political system.

-This program includes two course credits on Ghanaian society and culture and performing arts, a service project, and excursions into other regions of Ghana.
-Ghanaian professors and artists teach all classes.
-To ensure that you get a feel for Ghanaian life, you will be living in a comfortable guesthouse close to the University of Cape Coast and downtown Cape Coast.
+This program includes two course credits on Ghanaian society and culture and performing arts, a service project or an internship, and excursions into other regions of Ghana.
+Ghanaian professors at the Kwame Nkrumah University of Science and Technology and artists from the Centre for National Culture teach all classes.

 Students routinely participate in Davidson's Semester in India program, as well as our South American, and European programs.
 For more information on these programs, please consult our student abroad page and consult the Dean Rusk International Studies Program.